taufikhdyt01/PickUB/README.md

 # PickUB

+This Website...

 ## Prerequisites

 You will need the following to run PickUB:

 -   PHP >= 8.2
 -   Composer
 -   NPM
 -   Database server (MySQL, MariaDB, PostgreSQL, or SQLite)

 ## Installation

 The following steps will guide you through the installation process of PickUB for running in a development environment locally on your machine:

 1. Clone the latest version of PickUB from the repository
 2. Run `composer install` to install the required PHP dependencies
 3. Copy the .env.example file to .env and edit the database credentials according to your database server
 4. Run `php artisan key:generate` to generate a new application key